0xPARC/0xparc-intro-book/src/ec.typ

 $ [n] := n dot g in E. $
 ] <armor>

-The hardness of discrete logarithm means that, given $[n]$, we cannot get $n$.
+The hardness of the discrete logarithm means that, given $[n]$, we cannot get $n$.
-You can almost think of the notation as an "armor" on the integer $n$: it conceals the integer, but still allows us to perform (armored) addition:
+You can almost think of the notation as an "armor" on the integer $n$:
+It conceals the integer, but still allows us to perform (armored) addition:
 $ [a+b] = [a] + [b]. $
 In other words, $n |-> [n]$ viewed as a map $FF_q -> E$ is $FF_q$-linear.